"LOOK AT THESE NERDS!" [meet the gob team]

 First Friday’s Youth Open Mic in JP by night.
 Kaleigh is composed mostly of earl grey and has a measuring tape in their possession at all times.
 You can learn more about Kaleigh and their work at www.kaleighokeefe.com.

-Mike Malpiedi is a queerdo nerd boi, writer, performer, model and friendly neighborhood panda currently residing in Warwick, Rhode Island.
-They are an editor and distribution coordinator for the Boston/Providence small press, Game Over Books.
+Mike Malpiedi is a queerdo nerd boi, writer, performer, model (@mutaforma), and friendly neighborhood panda currently residing in Warwick, Rhode Island.
+They are the business manager and co-owner of Game Over Books.
 They have been a producer for organizations and reading series such as the Boulder International Fringe Festival, Bouldering Poets, Bombay Gin Literary Journal and the Biennial for the Americas.
 Mike is a MFA graduate of Naropa’s Jack Kerouac School of Disembodied Poetics and is currently working as an event specialist for Brown University.
 You can find their work in The Bridge, Clockwise Cat, and The Love Shovel Review.

 Liv Mammone is an editor and poet from Long Island, New York.
 Her poetry has appeared in wordgathering, monstering, Wicked Banshee, The Medical Journal of Australia, and others.
 In 2017, she competed team for Union Square Slam as the first disabled woman to be on a New York national poetry slam team and appeared in the play The Fall of All Atomic Angels as part of a festival that was named Best of Off Off Broadway by Time Out Magazine.
 She was also a finalist in the Capturing Fire National Poetry Slam in Washington DC.
 Her most recent editorial job, Uma Dwivedi’s poetry collection They Called her Goddess; we Named her Girl, was nominated for a Write Bloody book award.